A 90-second overview of our building:

 No hidden fees for meeting room usage, coffee or other cheesy upsells.

 Other spaces are purely profit-driven, so they upsell you whenever they can.
-They give you a base price and send much higher bills when you do something outrageaous like using a meeting room or drinking coffee.
+They give you a base price and send much higher bills when you do something outrageaous like using a meeting room.

 We hate that.
 Our pricing is clear, upfront and fair.

 Dedicated Desk: €450/month, plus VAT.

 Includes: 24/7 access, your own desk, a chair, meeting room usage, unlimited coffee, tea, receiving snail mail, KVK registration, et cetera.

 Dedicated Standing Desk: €550/month, plus VAT.